Cardinals' playoff hopes now hinge on Carson Palmer

 TEMPE, Ariz. -- If there was ever a time for Carson Palmer to scrub a game from his memory completely, it's this week.

 He needs to forget throwing three interceptions against the Detroit Lions on Sunday.
 He needs to forget one-hopping passes to receivers.
 He needs to forget the offense's issues between the goal lines.
-With running back David Johnson most likely out for two to three months with a dislocated left wrist that may require surgery, Palmer will be needed by the Arizona Cardinals now more than ever.
+Running back David Johnson is having surgery on his dislocated left wrist and will be out for two to three months, according to ESPN's Adam Schefter, which means Palmer will be needed by the Arizona Cardinals now more than ever.

 Johnson was the center of the Cardinals' offense.